Capital and universal credit

 Capital includes things such as savings, shares, property and other assets.
 There are some exceptions which means that some capital is disregarded and there are special rules about how the value of some types of capital is worked out.

 In general terms, capital includes things like cash savings (including money in the bank as well savings schemes such as ISAs), shares, property that is not the claimant’s main residence and other things but it does not include personal possessions or a claimant’s main residence.
+Money and savings that belong to your children and which are in their name, such as Junior ISAs, do not count as your capital.
+Savings for children that are in your name are treated as part of your capital.
 There can sometimes be confusion about whether something is income or capital for universal credit purposes – if you are unsure you should check with DWP.

 There are also rules about spending capital.
-Claimant’s are free to spend their own capital but if they have had capital over the £6,000 limit (or over the £16,000 limit) and spend some or all of it on something that DWP consider non-essential or non-routine, DWP may check whether they think the claimant has deliberately deprived themselves of capital in order to claim universal credit (or claim more universal credit).
-Anyone concerned about this should speak to their universal credit work coach or a specialist welfare rights adviser.
+You are free to spend your own capital but if you have had capital over the £6,000 limit (or over the £16,000 limit) and spend some or all of it on something that DWP consider non-essential or non-routine, DWP may check whether they think you have deliberately deprived yourself of capital in order to claim universal credit (or claim more universal credit).
+If you are concerned about this you should speak to your universal credit work coach or a specialist welfare rights adviser.

-There are specific rules about business assets for people claiming universal credit who are self-employed or treated as self-employed.
+There are specific rules about business assets for people claiming universal credit who are self-employed or treated as self-employed and DWP have confirmed that money put aside for the purpose of paying a tax bill for a business will be disregarded if it is in a business bank account or you can provide evidence to show why you put it aside.
 There is more information in our self-employment and universal credit section.

 Detailed information about what counts as capital and what is disregarded as capital can be found in the DWP staff guide Chapter H1 Capital and Chapter H2 Capital disregards.